holepunchto/pear-docs/building-blocks/hyperswarm.md

 ### Peer Discovery

-`swarm.join` returns a `PeerDiscovery` instance which allows you to both control discovery behavior, and respond to lifecycle changes during discovery.
+`swarm.join` returns a `PeerDiscovery` instance which allows for both the controlling of discovery behavior and responding to lifesycle changes during discovery.

 #### Methods